 Discover a different kind of medical school education.
 Go beyond traditional clinical training, study the science underlying medicine, and engage in a meaningful research experience.

 Learn how to apply below, or explore the program further.

 Who should apply?

 HST thrives when it reflects the diversity of the community it serves.
-While admission is very selective, we encourage students from groups historically underrepresented in STEM, students with non-traditional academic backgrounds, and students from academic institutions that have not previously sent many students to Harvard and MIT to apply.
+We encourage students from groups historically underrepresented in STEMM, students with non-traditional academic backgrounds, and students from academic institutions that have not previously sent many students to Harvard and MIT to apply.

 What should I know before I apply?

 The HST MD Admissions Subcommittee recommends a broad undergraduate educational experience.
 Typically, half of our students have majored in biological sciences and half in physical sciences or engineering.

 In addition, the HST MD curriculum requires that you be comfortable with mathematics and computational methods, biochemistry, and molecular biology.
 This is usually demonstrated through upper-level course work, but other approaches may satisfy these requirements.
 In addition, one year of calculus-based college physics is required.

 Most successful candidates have completed at least six months of research, have demonstrated a commitment to serving others, and show evidence of leadership and passionate involvement in extracurricular activities.
 We particularly value research experience with evidence of independent, intellectual, and practical contributions.